About Us

 In his time with the Legislative Council of Tasmania, Mathew was employed as Executive Assistant to The Hon Dr Vanessa Goodwin MLC, Attorney-General, Minister for Justice, Corrections, The Arts and Leader of Government in the Legislative Council.

-He has worked in a variety of industries, including Hospitality Management, Insurance Claims and a successful Small Business Founder and Owner (Property Maintenance).
+He has worked in a variety of industries, including Education Manager of Operations, Community Liaison roles, Hospitality Management, Insurance Claims and a successful Small Business Founder and Owner (Property Maintenance).

 Mathew is passionate about the community sector.
-He is married with two children and volunteers with Surf Life Saving Tasmania, Business East and The Tasmania Fire Service.
+He is married with two children and volunteers with Surf Life Saving Tasmania and The Tasmania Fire Service.

 Ron Franks